MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

                           --scope /subscriptions/mySubscriptionID/resourceGroups/myResourceGroupName
 ```

 Adding a role _doesn't_ restrict previously assigned permissions.
-When you restrict a service principal's permissions, the __Contributor__ role should be removed if previously assigned.
+Since the *Contributor* rights are added by default, the role should be deleted using the command shown previously.

 The changes can be verified by listing the assigned roles: